ltebean/Live/README.md

 ## How to run

+I've set up a test server at 139.196.232.10, so you can directly run the iOS project.

 #### 1. Nginx RTMP server

-You need to set up your own rtmp server, the guidance can be found here: https://github.com/arut/nginx-rtmp-module
+You can set up your own rtmp server, the guidance can be found here: https://github.com/arut/nginx-rtmp-module

 #### 2. WebSocket server